-We proudly announce that outstanding professor António Costa Pinto will give a keynote speech on the first day of the event.
+We proudly announce that outstanding professor António Costa Pinto and Ergin Yıldızoğlu will give their keynote speeches on the first day of the event.

 POLITSCI '15 / 3rd Political Science Conference will be held on December 11-12, 2015 in Istanbul.
 The conference will be brought to life by DAKAM (Eastern Mediterranean Academic Research Center) and organized by BİLSAS (Science, Art, Sport Productions).